OPS-E2E-PPE/VBA-Docs/api/Outlook.DocumentItem.Body.md

 ---
-title: DocumentItem.Body Property (Outlook)
+title: DocumentItem.Body property (Outlook)
 keywords: vbaol11.chm1186
 f1_keywords:
 - vbaol11.chm1186
-ms.prod: outlook
 api_name:
 - Outlook.DocumentItem.Body
 ms.assetid: 51b43935-2674-6bae-2e30-be21b22a1353
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DocumentItem.Body Property (Outlook)
+# DocumentItem.Body property (Outlook)

 This object, member, or enumeration will be deprecated and is not intended to be used in your code.